 The 2019 emissions have not yet been evaluated and are pending submission of the 2020 Annual Emissions Report.

 Cost effectiveness cannot be evaluated at this time due to insufficient data.
 Most of the costs incurred in 2018 were ramp-up costs, such as staffing, training, and securing tools and vehicles.
-Since these costs were not tied directly to emission reductions and leak repair was minimal due to the late decision, evaluating cost effectiveness for 2018 would not be practical.
-Cost effectiveness for work performed in 2019 is pending submission of the 2020 Annual Emissions Report.

 1 Resolution G3538 dated October 11, 2018.